 Professional and Civic Affiliations

-Amanda is a member of the South Gulf Coast chapter of the Community Association Institute (CAI), Real Property Probate & Trust Section and Condominium and Planned Development Committee of The Florida Bar, Lee County Bar Association, and Lee County Association of Women Lawyers.
-She is also leader of her daughters’ Girl Scout troop, and a member of an allocations team for the United Way of Lee, Hendry, Glades and Okeechobee Counties, and she’s also Secretary of Paul Laurence Dunbar Middle School Fine Arts Association, Inc.
+Amanda is a member of the South Gulf Coast chapter of the Community Association Institute (CAI), Real Property Probate & Trust Section and Condominium and Planned Development Committee of The Florida Bar and Lee County Bar Association.
+She’s currently serving on the Board of Directors for Habitat for Humanity of Lee and Hendry Counties, and she’s a member of an allocations team for the United Way of Lee, Hendry, Glades and Okeechobee Counties, and she’s also Secretary of Paul Laurence Dunbar Middle School Fine Arts Association, Inc.